John R. Thompson

 Peer-reviewed journal articles

-R.R.
+- R.R.
 Bajracharya and J.R.
-Thompson, “The analytical derivation game: A common epistemic game for solving mathematically based physics problems,” Physical Review Physics Education Research 12, 010124 (2016).
+Thompson, “Analytical derivation: An epistemic game for solving mathematically based physics problems,” Physical Review Physics Education Research 12, 010124 (2016).

 Peer-reviewed conference proceedings

-R. R. Bajracharya and J. R. Thompson, “Student application and understanding of the fundamental theorem of calculus at the mathematics-physics interface,” Proceedings of the 17th Annual Conference on Research in Undergraduate Mathematics Education (Mathematical Association of America, 2014). http://timsdataserver.goodwin.drexel.edu/RUME-2014/rume17_submission_46.pdf
+- R. R. Bajracharya and J. R. Thompson, “Student application and understanding of the Fundamental Theorem of Calculus at the mathematics-physics interface,” Proceedings of the 17th Annual Conference on Research in Undergraduate Mathematics Education (Mathematical Association of America, 2014).

 - Finalist, 2010 PERC Proceedings Paper Award